Chapter Sixty One IV

 After we watch, Janah asks, “Any thoughts on the Japanese, Nishiko?”

-Nikko, “The Ls, suits like Japanese salarymen, hair’s different from the average office worker, two have long hair, down to the shoulder, four cut below the ears, one crew cut.
+Nikko, “The Ls, suits like Japanese salarymen, hair’s different from the average office worker, longer.
 The common thread in this group is that they’re razor thin and clearly fit.
 The look like versions of a Japanese Bruce Lee.
 They walk the walk, best to assume they’re dangerous.”

 Janah, “What about the others?”